feloy/ng2-arithmetis/README.md

  - restart game
  - a square is selected from the rack
  - the selected square is put in the grid
+ - increase the level when the number of remaining lines is 0 and grid is empty

 # The calculator service